 APPLICATION PROCESS: You have to register and create an account.

-You can then fill-out your profile along with your rates, and wait for clients to contact you for tarot readings or advice on love and relationships, career, life, and so on.
+You can then fill out your profile along with your rates, and wait for clients to contact you through phone (you get your own hotline number), email, or chat.

 How much money can you make answering questions online?